EL20202/xenons-triblader-mod/README.md

 # xenons-triblader-mod
 ![Kindling Triad](https://user-images.githubusercontent.com/105614278/168501697-8dccf971-8564-4166-bbdb-d3c6ec79d870.gif)

 Install instructions can be found at the bottom of this page.
+The DLC is required for this mod to funciton.

 # **PRE-RELEASE VERSION**